ess-dmsc/nexus-constructor/getting_started.md

 You will be shown the main window of the application (pictured below) which contains a list of *components* which comprise the beamline, and a 3D view visualising the components listed with their respective shape and position.

-The sample component is added by default, and is indicated by the red cube.
 You can move around the 3D view by using the arrow keys to move, click+drag to pan, and pgup/down to zoom.

 ![](resources/images/startup_pic.png)